 In recent years, public attention is especially paid to inhabitants health and well-being, through the consumption of wholesome food, Grains, including oats.
-Oats have been recognized functional foods, because it provide beneficial effect on the health of the consumer and decrease the risk of various diseases.
+Oats have been recognized functional foods because it provides a beneficial effect on the health of the consumer and decreases the risk of various diseases.

-In contrast, oat usage in human foods has increased as information on oats’ beneficial nutritional properties has come to light.
+In contrast, oat usage in human foods has increased as information on oats beneficial nutritional properties have come to light.
 The authorization of the heart health claim for oats in the United States by the FDA is especially significant.

-Additionally, recent investigations on the health implications of minor oat constituents such as avenathramides have raised hopes that the nutritional benefits of oats in human diets may go well beyond those currently recognized.
-It is recognised as a healthy food containing significant amounts of soluble dietetic fibre, β-glucans, fat-soluble vitamin E and polyunsaturated fatty acids in the world.
-All varients of oat grain are rich with biologicaly significant substances.
+Additionally, recent investigations on the health implications of minor oat constituents such as avenanthramide have raised hopes that the nutritional benefits of oats in human diets may go well beyond those currently recognized.
+It is recognized as a healthy food containing significant amounts of soluble dietetic fiber, β-glucans, fat-soluble vitamin E and polyunsaturated fatty acids in the world.
+All variants of oat grain are rich with biologically significant substances.

-A potential in improving nutrition and health is the consumption of dietary fibre.
-Dietary fibres were shown to contribute to the prevention of heart disease, diabetes, some forms of cancer and the improvement of both short and long-term memory functions.
+A potential for improving nutrition and health is the consumption of dietary fiber.
+Dietary fibers were shown to contribute to the prevention of heart disease, diabetes, some forms of cancer and the improvement of both short and long-term memory functions.

-Oats is good for your health as they are fibre rich food and healthy food for your heart as well.
+Oats are good for your health as they are fiber-rich food and healthy food for your heart as well.
 Some benefit of Oats are.

 Help reduce blood pressure